 Relay calls and privacy

 The Commonwealth Privacy Act 1988 specifically recognises the use of NRS relay officers in phone conversations.
 Thus businesses, service providers and government agencies will not be breaching the Act by collecting, using or disclosing personal information with individuals through the NRS in the presence of a relay officer.
+They do not need an NRS customer’s written or oral permission to do this.

 No cost to you